HiPAL: A Deep Framework for Physician Burnout Prediction Using Activity Logs in Electronic Health Records: Introduction

 \section{Introduction}

-Burnout is a state of mental exhaustion caused by one’s professional life \cite{LACY2018311}.
+Burnout is a state of mental exhaustion caused by one’s professional life.
 It contributes to poor physical and emotional health, and may lead to alcohol abuse and suicidal ideation \cite{hu2019discrimination}.
 Physician burnout is widespread in healthcare settings and affects nearly 50\% of physicians and health workers.
 It is associated with negative consequences for physician health, their retention, and the patients under their care \cite{national2019taking}.
 The recent COVID-19 pandemic has further highlighted the negative impact of physician burnout \cite{prasad2021prevalence}.
-In essence, burnout is a considerable public health concern, and effective tools for monitoring and predicting clinician burnout are desperately needed \cite{national2019taking}.
+In essence, burnout is a considerable public health concern, and effective tools for monitoring and predicting physician burnout are desperately needed \cite{national2019taking}.

-One of the key contributors to burnout is clinical workload.
-With advances in clinical informatics, there are new approaches to track a clinician's activities on an electronic health record (EHR).
-The availability of clinician activity logs, the digital footprint of physicians' EHR-based activities, has enabled studies for tracking EHR-based workload measures \cite{baxter2021measures,sinsky2020metrics}, offering new opportunities for assessing its associations with burnout.
+One of the key contributors to burnout is physician behavior (e.g., workload, workflow) \cite{lou2021temporal}.
+The availability of electronic health record (EHR) activity logs, the digital footprint of physicians' EHR-based activities, has enabled studies for measuring physician workload \cite{sinsky2020metrics,lou2021temporal}, workflow \cite{chen2021mining}, and cognitive burden \cite{lou2022effect}, illustrating the considerable potential of EHR activity logs to capture physician behaviors at the microscale.
 More recently, such activity logs have been used to predict burnout using off-the-shelf machine learning models \cite{lou2021predicting,escribe2022understanding}.
 However, as these models are unable to directly process unstructured data, they rely exclusively on feature engineering, using hand-crafted summary statistics of activity logs as features.
-Developing such models, hence, requires considerable domain knowledge in medicine and cognitive psychology to obtain clinically meaningful measures, and these statistical features are often less effective in capturing complicated dynamics and temporality of activities.
+Developing such models, hence, requires considerable domain knowledge in medicine and cognitive psychology to obtain clinically meaningful measures, and these statistical features are often less effective in capturing the complicated dynamics and temporality of activities.